How Private LLMs Are Transforming Medical Research Workflows

 From Data to Discovery: Where LLMs Slot In

 Secretly, most research workflows are a patchwork of little chores.
 Each task is small.
 All of them together explain why pilots take so long.
-Private models excel at these glue tasks.
+Private LLMs excel at these glue tasks.
 They do not replace methods, statistics, or benchwork.
 They remove sand from the gears.

 Literature Triage at Scale